Sunday, June 21, 2009

 pattern: original by Far North Yarn Co.

-material: reynolds brand, andean alpaca regal, 3-ply bulky
+material: reynolds, andean alpaca regal, 90% alpaca, 10% wool - bulky (297)

 i like the way kay wrote the pattern for joining this in the back. it starts with a provisional cast on and then joins with a kitchener stitch at the end so it ends up seamless. very cool. (did i really just refer to a knitting technique as "very cool"? wow.)